Change is not the problem – resistance to change is the problem

 In an organization that has a culture of trust, transparent communication, involved, engaged employees and positive interpersonal relationships, resistance to change is easy to see – and also much less likely to occur.
 Employees feel free to tell their boss what they think and to have open exchanges with managers.

 When a change is introduced in this environment, with a lot of discussion and employee involvement, resistance to change is minimized.
 Resistance is also minimized if there is a wide-spread belief that a change is needed.
-Find out more about how to reduce employee resistance to change.

 Being prepared for the resistance and making sure your solutions fit the existing culture are the keys to making change work.